codemagic-ci-cd/codemagic-docs/content/knowledge-base/install-unity-version.md

 ---
-description: How to install a different Unity
+description: How to install a different Unity version
 title: Installing a different Unity version
 weight: 13
 ---

-## Installing different Unity versions
 Each build machine image has a specific version of Unity installed.
 You can find out the specific Unity version by consulting the build machine specification in the documentation.

 If you need to use a different Unity version, then it is possible to use the Unity Hub CLI to download and install a different Unity Editor version and target support files for that version.